WeihanLi/WeihanLi.DataProtection/README.md

             } });
 ```

-because I've set the "id" param should be propected, and when you access the `/api/values/{id}` path use integer id directly you will get a 4xx (412 by default) response,
+because I've set the "id" param should be propected, and when you access the `/api/values/{id}` path use integer id directly you will get a 4xx (412 by default) response if `AllowUnprotectedParams` is false,
 while if you use the id returned from the result from `api/values`,it will return the result succssfully, and you can even set expiresIn when the protected value will be expired.

+You can also use the protected values in your post or put request, if the protected values are expired, you will get a 4xx(412 by default) response.

 ### More